juju/docs/src/en/charms-working-with-units.md

     juju scp -e testing foo.txt apache2/1:

-See also the `juju help scp` command for more information
+For more information, run the `juju help scp` command.

 ## The `juju run` command

-The run command can be used by devops or scripts to inspect or do work on services, units, or machines.
+The `run` command can be used by devops or scripts to inspect or do work on services, units, or machines.
 Commands for services or units are executed in a hook context.
 Charm authors can use the run command to develop and debug scripts that run in hooks.